 Azerbaijan shares data on oil prices

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, dropped by 10 cents on Sept.
-29 compared to the previous price, reaching $80.08 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced in the Italian Port of Augusta, rose by $1.59 on Oct.
+5 compared to the previous price, reaching $85.15 per barrel, Trend reports referring to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan on Sept.
-29 totaled $79.37 per barrel, increasing by 10 cents as compared to the previous price.
+The price of Azeri LT FOB Ceyhan on Oct.
+5 totaled $84.37 per barrel, increasing by 1.53 as compared to the previous price.

-Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC), and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port amounted to $74.99 per barrel on Sept.
-29, which has fallen by 11 cents compared to the previous price.
+The price of URALS with shipment from the port amounted to $79.78 per barrel on Oct.
+5, which has grown by $1.54 compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea declined by 13 cents compared to the previous price and made up $78.42 per barrel.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea rose by $1.69 compared to the previous price and made up $83.46 per barrel.

 ---